 I don’t remember much from this part of the tour, other than that there were many, many little temples scattered all over Kathmandu Durbar Square.

 The main reason for my poor retention of the experience, was precisely the reason I feared.
 The tour was in the lecture style.
-Sure, there was a lot of information, but the problem was, there was a LOT of information.
+Sure, there was a lot of information, but the problem was, there was a lot of information.

 It was hard to enjoy the sights when there’s never enough time and space to examine things, or do much more than snap quick photos.
 Never mind contemplating the sight of the ruined buildings.
+No time to feel.

 For indeed, the destruction was clear.

-Sights from Kathmandu Durbar Square tour
+Sights from the Durbar Square tour

 I remember a devotee rounding an altar – clockwise – passing his hand over lines of bells as he went by.
 The bells tinkling, tinkling in his wake.